-Positioning – keeping your car in the middle of your lane when moving straight, to the left when setting up left and to the right when going right.
+Positioning – keeping your car in the middle of your lane when moving straight, to the left when setting up a left, and to the right when going right.

-At times it may require you to slow down, or toot the horn or signal, blindspot, mirror and change lanes into the head-on lane to move around, carefully.
+It may require you to slow down, toot the horn or signal, blindspot, mirror and change lanes into the head-on lane to move around carefully.
 At times bigger trucks will place their wheels onto the center yellow line, or the box on a large truck will be very tight to the center yellow line.
 Here you must be able to smoothly and accurately move to accommodate this breach of your laneway.

-Speed – keeping within the prescribed ranges of law and traffic flow as well as too fast for conditions.
+Speed – keeping within the prescribed ranges of law and traffic flow and too fast for conditions.

-Many reasons occur to change the speeds such as hills and raffic lights.
+Many reasons occur to change the speeds such as hills and traffic lights.
 The driver must perform all of these speed changes accurately and smoothly.

 29 HOURS OF DRIVING TO DATE

 Recently I worked with a client who is rushing to attempt a driving test without the suggested 60 hours minimum driving times.
 At the time of this writing, they are at 29 hours total driving time.

 Surprisingly they are pretty much able to do most all driving manoeuvres, although not perfectly.
 But the current biggest struggle is SMOOTH POSITIONING AND SPEED.
 They are halfway through the recommended 60 hours of driving time.